gluon-lang/gluon/README.md

 * **Statically typed** - Static typing makes it easier to write safe and efficient interfaces between gluon and the host application.

-* **Type inference** - Type inference ensures that types rarely have to be written explicitly giving the all the benefits of static typing with none of the typing.
+* **Type inference** - Type inference ensures that types rarely have to be written explicitly giving the all the benefits of static types with none of the typing.

 * **Simple embedding** - Marshalling values to and from gluon requires next to no boiler plate allowing functions defined in [Rust][] to be [directly passed to gluon][easy_embed].

+* **UTF-8 by default** - Gluon supports unicode out of the box with utf-8 encoded strings and unicode codepoints as characters.

 * **Separate heaps** - Gluon is a garbage collected language but uses a separate heap for each executing gluon thread.
 This keeps each heap small, reducing the overhead of the garbage collector.